 My sister, Lisa Yokley, and my brother, Raymond Jones and me in 1973, about the time the story above took place.
 Our 70’s “mod” clothes are too funny!

 *This post is an excerpt from my book, Seeking a Familiar Face.
-It is filled with encouraging stories just like this one!
+It’s filled with encouraging stories just like this one!

 To get your copy, click here.

-Fill your heart with the love of God with this FREE printable list of verses by subscribing to may patterson.com below or in the pop-up box to the right.
+Fill your heart with the love of God with this FREE printable list of verses!
 Print a copy for your bulletin board.
 Share a copy with a friend!

-If you are already a subscriber, email me at hello@may patterson.com to request a copy.
+Email me at email@example.com to request a copy.